-The longer version of this person present results on output volatility and growth.
-We find that having an explicit target does not substantially affect harm output volatility or growth.
+We have also investigated the effects of regimes on output volatility and growth.
+We find that having an explicit target does not substantially harm output volatility or growth.
 If anything, we find that having a quantitative monetary target successfully achieved tends to reduce output volatility slightly, and that such targets also tend to increase growth.
 That is, having an explicit monetary target does not increase the volatility or lower the growth rate of the economy, and may help in either or both dimensions.

 We have also investigated the effects of explicit monetary regimes on inflation volatility.
 We find that there are no strong signs of any such effect, once we control for the level of inflation.
 We interpret this as indicating that countries with explicit targets have lower inflation (as we have documented above), and lower inflation is also less volatile inflation.
-Again, the reader is referred to the extended version of this paper.